5 Molecular Spice Pairings for Ginger Pork Chops: Science-Backed Flavor Optimization

 How to Apply Spices Like a Pro

-• Use the right ratio: For every 2 lbs of pork chops, use about 1 tbsp of total spice blend.
+• Use the right ratio: For every 2 lbs of pork chops, use 1 tbsp total spice blend.
+Exceeding this creates competing flavor signals that diminish ginger's impact.

 Chef rubbing spice mixture into pork chops